-1 in 3 Adults In The U.S. Take Medications That Can Cause Depression
+1 In 3 Adults In The U.S. Take Medications That Can Cause Depression

 If you take Prilosec or Zantac for acid reflux, a beta blocker for high blood pressure, or Xanax for anxiety, you may be increasing your risk of depression.